-To find a bracelet of gold in the sawdust on the floor is not so bad, for it can be cleaned with ease, and there is no bad smell after that.
-It is different with bible sayings of value.
-They are among material that is not so easy to wash away, and as for smell, cheats and untruth and broken promises make some want to throw up.
+To find a bracelet of gold in the sawdust on the floor is not so bad, for it can be cleaned with ease, and there is no bad smell afterwards.
+It is different with failing bible sayings.

 Here and there the Bible gives pretty, sound counsel.
-But to get to it and sort the husk from the wheat is hardly doable for the conform.
-It should be better to stay out of Bible phrases altogether.
-One reason is that the Bible is not needed for healthy guys [Mark 2:17; cf. Matthew 9:12-13].
-However, some traditions are more wicked than the materialistic Christian main tradition of comfort, so not just any alternative will do.
+But to get to it and sort the husk from the wheat is hardly doable for a conform fellow that bites his or her nails in front of authority figures, even in a cult.
+It may be better to stay out of Bible phrases altogether.
+One reason is that the Bible is not needed for healthy ones, says Jesus [Mark 2:17; cf. Matthew 9:12-13].

 Crooked and Strange Tidings

 Not Jesus but holistic health is your greatest need